HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-softgroups-configuration.md

 ## Configuring a data source

-When you create a data source, you associate it with a Java Database Connectivity (JDBC) provider that is configured for access to a specific vendor database.
+When you create a data source, you associate it with a Java Database Connectivity (JDBC) provider that is configured to access a specific vendor database.
 The application server requires both objects for your applications to make calls to that particular database and receive data from it.
 The data source provides connection management capabilities that physically make possible these exchanges between your applications and the database.

-1. Login with admin user into WebSphere Integrated Solutions Console (ISC)
+1. Log in with the admin user into WebSphere Integrated Solutions Console (ISC).

-1. Navigate to **Resources** > **JDBC** > **Data sources**
+2. Navigate to **Resources** > **JDBC** > **Data sources**:
-    1. In the **Scope** dropdown select `Node=dockerNode, Server=WebSphere_Portal`
+    1. In the **Scope** dropdown select `Node=dockerNode, Server=WebSphere_Portal`.
-    1. Click **New**
+    2. Click **New**.

-1. Enter basic data source information and then click **Next**
+3. Enter the basic data source information and click **Next**:

     | Field | Value |
     | --- | --- |
     | Data source name | sgdb |
     | JNDI name | jdbc/sgdb |

-1. Select an existing JDBC provider and then click **Next**
+4. Select an existing JDBC provider and click **Next**:

     | Field | Value |
     | --- | --- |
     | Select an existing JDBC provider | wpdbJDBC_db2 |

-1. Enter database specific properties for the data source and then click **Next**
+5. Enter the database-specific properties for the data source and click **Next**:

     | Field | Value |
     | --- | --- |